mouuff/Polydictor/README.md

 | Web UI | Vanilla JS + Chart.js |
 | Rate Limiting | `golang.org/x/time` |
 | License | LGPL-2.1 |

+## AI Policy
+- The backend is written and maintained by humans, and should remain that way.
+AI assistance is welcome, but every line of code must be fully understood and explainable by the developer.
+- The web UI was largely vibe-coded using AI assistance.
+The prompts used during development are available in the [`docs`](/docs) directory.
+Each prompt used should be added to the [docs](/docs) directory.

 ## License